opentoonz/opentoonz_docs/source/cleaning-up_scanned_drawings.rst

 The process generates a Toonz raster level (TLV format) and the related default palette (TPL format), where the styles used to paint the level will be stored.

-.. note:: If the computer performance slows down during the cleanup process of very high resolution images, try activating the Minimize Raster Image Fragmentation option in the Files > Preferences > General dialog (see  :ref:`Optimizing the Memory Usage <optimizing_the_memory_usage>`  ).
+.. note:: If the computer performance slows down during the cleanup process of very high resolution images, try activating the Minimize Raster Memory Fragmentation* option in the Files > Preferences > General dialog (see  :ref:`Optimizing the Memory Usage <optimizing_the_memory_usage>`  ).

 .. _the_cleanup_settings: